The 5 Best Traditional Nepalese Dishes

 January 19, 2018 / 2:30 pm

 Oh wow, Caroline!
 Thanks for sharing.
-I always say that trying international cuisines, you don’t have to compromise with your preferences or taste of the food.
-There are so many healthy, delicious dishes in every cuisine.
+I always say that when trying international cuisines, you don’t have to compromise with your preferences or the taste of the food.
+There are so many healthy and delicious dishes in every cuisine.

 So many nice foods, I’ve tried some of these dishes but the Indian version.
 Now I want the Nepali version upon seeing these photos!!!